maana-io/q-template-service-typescript-typegraphql/README.md

 * Set the number fo pods to spin up, usually you want to start with `1`.
 * Set the port number you setup for your service, the default for the template is `80`.
 * it `Y` to confirm you setup and start building and deploying your service.

+### Production Deployment

+In this approach, you will create a dedicated deployment repo with a Helm chart and a packaged version of your service.
+This is most commonly used for production build and deployment scenarios.

+See the [Maana Q standalone service deployment template](https://github.com/maana-io/q-template-deploy-service) for details.